8 Thanksgiving Traditions That Will Make Your Holiday Memorable

 Acts of Giving Back

 Giving back is an extension of being thankful because it lets us share what we have with others who may not have as much.
 It may not always be about giving money.
-Sometimes, simply volunteering at a food bank or distributing meal kits already cultivates a sense of compassion toward other people.
+Sometimes, volunteering at a food bank during food preparations or distributing meal kits already cultivates a sense of compassion toward others.

 Thanksgiving Walk

-You may be wondering what a Thanksgiving walk is and why families do it.
+You may be wondering what's a Thanksgiving walk and why families do it.
 Families consider it a post-dinner activity to burn the calories from dinner meals.
 Aside from that, it allows families to appreciate the beauty of nature during this special celebration.

 Make Your Thanksgiving Photos More Memorable With a Portrait